 Furthermore, the Association of the bank loan and credit Servicing Companies announces measures to improve the communication with debtors in order to record the affected households and businesses and to customise solutions based on the financial profile of the debtor by offering the option of reduction or suspension of instalments payable for three months.
 The moratoria was further imposed by the Government at national level as of 30 March.
 The payment moratoria concerns the suspension of debt instalments (amortisation part) which are due form 17 March until 30 September while the contractual interest remains payable.
 Legal entities and households can benefit from the moratoria.
+In this context, the Greek Ministry of Development and Investments announced on 10 April an interest subsidy for existing SME loans for Q2.20 (May-July 2020).
+Total Budget is of EUR 1.2bn of interest subsidies.
+Although it does not apply to mortgage borrowers, it is possible to be extended also to mortgage loans.
 Hungary Yes - government and central bank Until 31 st December The National Bank (MNB) and Hungarian Government announced a moratorium for all mortgage and corporate loans until 31st December.
 This represent a payment holiday for principal, interest and fees under credit facilities, loans and financial leasing.
 The moratorium applies to all loans existing at midnight 18 March.
 The MNB also called to credit institutions to apply stricter consumer protection rules, specially, in relation to opening hours, consumer notification requirements, ATM operations and complaint handling.
 The MNB supports digital or statistical based solutions for property valuation instead of on-site inspection based valuation in present circumstances.
 However, on-site based valuation has to be fulfilled in three months from loan disbursement.
 Also, in case of new loan contracts, disbursement can take place without certifying in a notary document, but it needs to take place in three months from the disbursement.
 Finally, the Government requires banks to temporarily make personal loans with an interest rate limit.
 The APRC cannot exceed the central bank base rate by more than 5 pps.
-Italy Yes - government Until 30 st September A decree introducing the moratorium for mortgage repayments until the end of September has already been approved.
-The number of instalments will remain the same; but all those falling before 30 September will simply be postponed.
-These moratorium measures apply also to loans granted to SMEs and micro-enterprises.
-Furthermore, overdraft facilities and loans granted over discount of receivables outstanding as at 29 February 2020 shall not be revoked or cancelled until 30 September.
-Moreover, there would not be increases in charges or fees for these postponements.
-Furthermore, amortisation plans shall also be extended accordingly.